Marshall v. Nugent

 United States Court of Appeals for the First Circuit

-A truck owned by Socony (defendant), an oil company cut a corner on the highway and forced off the road a car driven by Harriman and containing a passenger, Marshall (plaintiff).
+Walter Harriman and his passenger, Frank Marshall (plaintiff), were driving on a highway to Marshall's business appointment.
+A truck owned by Socony-Vacuum Oil Co., Inc. (defendant) cut a corner on the highway and forced Harriman's car off the road.
 Harriman and Marshall both exited the car and stood on the highway.
-The truck driver offered to help Harriman pull his car back onto the highway.
-He suggested that Harriman and Marshall step around the truck to warn oncoming cars of the obstacle.
-Marshall did just as a car driven by Nugent (defendant) was approaching.
-Nugent saw the oil truck blocking his path, and swerved to avoid it.
-In doing so, he hit Marshall and severely injured him.
-Marshall brought suit against both Nugent and the oil company.
-Nugent brought suit against the oil company.
-At trial, the jury returned a verdict for both Nugent and Marshall against the oil company.
-The oil company appealed on the ground that the wrongful conduct of its truck driver was not the proximate cause of Marshall’s injuries.
+The Socony truck driver offered to help Harriman pull his car back onto the highway.
+The driver suggested that Harriman and Marshall step around the truck to warn oncoming cars of the obstacle.
+Marshall attempted to go and warn the oncoming cars as the driver had suggested.
+As Marshall did so, a car driven by Robert Nugent (defendant) was coming over the hill toward the oil truck.
+Nugent saw the oil truck blocking his path, and he swerved to avoid it.
+Nugent crashed into a guard rail and then hit Marshall, severely injuring him.
+Marshall brought suit against both Nugent and Socony.
+After a trial, the jury returned a verdict in favor of Marshall against Socony for $25,000, as well as a verdict in favor of Nugent.
+Socony appealed on the ground that the wrongful conduct of its truck driver was not the proximate cause of Marshall’s injuries.

 Rule of Law